 - A bill dictates the amount that must be paid by a customer

-However, an invoice is more documentation-oriented.
+On the other hand, an invoice is more documentation-oriented.
 It is an accounting document that is issued by a business to its client.
 Essentially, it states the overall products provided and services rendered, along with the details of money that is owed for the said work.
 Some key characteristics of an invoice are:

 - An invoice is issued requesting payment before a given deadline.